jina-ai/finetuner/docs/index.md

 :::{card} Finetuner usage 3

 You have a `general_model` but it does not output embeddings.
-Luckily you provide some `labeled_data` for training.
-No worry, Finetuner can convert your model into an embedding model and train it via:
+Luckily, you've got some `labeled_data` for training.
+No worries, Finetuner can convert your model into an embedding model and train it via:

 ```{code-block} python
 ---